A. System Identification (Week 1)

 Observe the corresponding mode in the link and note down the number of nodes and their locations with respect to length of the link.

 Save the data using the file name Osc_Sineinput into your folder.
+This is the result for the first modal frequency.

 Plot of the measured angular deflection of the link vs. time with the chosen peaks marked for each dataset, i.e., three plots corresponding to three perturbation locations.
 Plot as three subplots in one figure.

-Equations for time period of oscillation, damped frequency, undamped frequency, damping ratio, stiffness and viscous damping coefficient.
+Equations for time period of oscillation, damped frequency, undamped frequency, damping ratio, stiffness, and viscous damping coefficient.

 Calculations and values for the theoretical first and second modal frequencies (calculated using Eqn.
 1.26).